 Initially, the child tax credit provided the biggest benefits to upper- and middle-class families.
-Congress first enacted the child tax credit in 1998 as a $500 per child non-refundable credit.
-Non-refundable means the credit could only decrease the amount of federal taxes a parent owed to the Internal Revenue Service (IRS).
+Congress enacted the child tax credit in 1998 as a $500 per child non-refundable credit (meaning the credit could only decrease the amount of federal taxes a parent owed the IRS).
 Families eligible for more credit than they owed in federal taxes did not receive the remaining money.

 Before the 2017 Tax Cuts and Jobs Act (TCJA), the income refund threshold was $3,000 and the highest permitted refund was $1,000.
-The TCJA reduced the income refund threshold to $2,500 and the refund cap increased to $1,400.
+The TCJA reduced the income threshold to $2,500 and the refund cap increased to $1,400.
 It also indexed the refund cap to inflation, meaning it would grow along with inflation over time.

 The credit per child gradually decreases for higher-income families.
 The TCJA increased the phase-out threshold from $75,000 to $200,000 for single parents and $110,000 to $400,000 for married couples.

-The result was a program primarily benefitting middle and upper middle-class families.
+The result was a program primarily benefiting middle and upper middle-class families.
 These families received the largest child tax credits on average in 2019.
 Married couples in the top 20% to 40% tax bracket received an average payment of $3,951.